-Lack of support from top management: Technology projects such as objectives attached to them.
+Lack of support from top management: Technology projects such as Computer and Banking have high uncertainty in terms of time/cost and objectives attached to them.
 There-fore support from top management is essential to deal with problems resulting from such uncertainty such as cost overruns.